This section will show the why detailed notes are important and how they are connected to dispute resolution.

 - If the client specifies a fixed or variable rate WHY

-Your EDR provider will also charge you a fee for managing the dispute.
+AFCA may also charge you a fee for managing the dispute.

 We have suggested the above points under 'what forms a note' as industry best practice.
 It's always better to err on the side of caution and have more notes which reflect the whole conversation for the transaction than minimal or none.